inflatablefriends/lastfm/doc/contributing.md

 ### Syro

-IF.Lastfm.Syro is a tool to make building requests to the Last.fm JSON API easier.
-The main benefit is that it generates method signatures for authenticated commands, meaning you can get responses from an API call without having to build up the command first.
+IF.Lastfm.Syro is a tool to make building requests to the Last.fm JSON API easier, using the mechanisms in the core library for stuff like generating method signatures and authenticating.

-Using it is simple - build the solution and then run the IF.Lastfm.Syro.exe in src/IF.Lastfm.Syro/bin/Debug.
+Build the solution and then run the IF.Lastfm.Syro.exe in src/IF.Lastfm.Syro/bin/Debug.

 [![Syro app](https://github.com/inflatablefriends/lastfm/blob/master/res/syro.png)](https://github.com/inflatablefriends/lastfm/blob/master/res/syro.png)

 The three dropdown menus correspond to the type of the command you want to build - so track.getSimilar corresponds to DummyGetAsyncCommand, PageResponse and LastTrack.
-The rest of the page corresponds to parameters on the request - check the documentation for what needs to be sent and fill in the data grid.
+The rest of the page corresponds to parameters for that method - check the Last.fm API documentation for what needs to be sent and fill in the data grid.

-Clicking the execute button will build and execute the command and then save the JSON response to a file in the /tmp directory of the solution.
+Clicking the execute button will build and execute the command, and then save the JSON response to a file in the /tmp directory of the solution.